Dyadic Developmental Psychotherapy Informed practice

 Attachment focussed family therapy is where the aim of the therapist is to help to improve the parent/child relationship and work towards building an emotionally secure relationship.
 Attachment focussed family therapy is heavily influenced through the work of Dan Hughes model of therapy.
-Laura has trained in both level 1/2 and receives clinical supervision via a DDP clinical consultant.
+Laura is a practitioner becoming certified in DDP and receives clinical supervision with a DDP clinical consultant.

 Play & Creative Arts Therapy